PythonOT/POT/docs/source/quickstart.rst

 We provide several classes based on :any:`ot.da.BaseTransport` that provide several OT and mapping estimations.
-The interface of those classes is similar to classifiers in sklearn toolbox.
+The interface of those classes is similar to classifiers in scikit-learn.
 At initialization, several parameters such as regularization parameter value can be set.
 Then one needs to estimate the mapping with function :any:`ot.da.BaseTransport.fit`.
 Finally one can map the samples from source to target with  :any:`ot.da.BaseTransport.transform` and from target to source with :any:`ot.da.BaseTransport.inverse_transform`.

-Here is
-an example for class :any:`ot.da.EMDTransport` :
+Here is an example for class :any:`ot.da.EMDTransport`:

 .. code::

     ot_emd = ot.da.EMDTransport()
     ot_emd.fit(Xs=Xs, Xt=Xt)

-    Mapped_Xs= ot_emd.transform(Xs=Xs)
+    Xs_mapped = ot_emd.transform(Xs=Xs)

 A list of the provided implementation is given in the following note.